cosmosone/cosmos-prd-generator/README.md

    - Once phase 1 is complete and verified, move on to `phase_02.md`, and so on
    - The AI must follow the rules in `project_prompt.md` for all implementations

-4. **Baby Steps Approach**: Each phase document breaks implementation into small, verifiable steps.
-Take one step at a time and verify functionality before moving to the next.
+4. **Step-by-Step Approach**: Each phase document breaks implementation into small, verifiable steps.
+Take one phase at a time or one step at a time depending on the target app and verify functionality before moving to the next.

 ### Statistics Output